mullerivan/NavTechClusterDeploy/README.md

 Making a NavTech on any debian server

-We use Vagrant for Testing porpuses.
+We use ''vagrant'' for testing porpuses.
 Ansible is been used to deploy the packages and compile  anything needed for both servers.

 this https://docs.google.com/document/d/1zrvnVYM4KuzA1nt9ULec7xp68z7r0jNQ2wOHziQsIn4/edit#